iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > Disappointing.
 Not as useful as I expected.
 Doesn't show up to date info.
 Just info we've already seen 1000 times.
 Expected more from the CDC whom I've always respected.<br> :date: __2020-05-23 06:09:07__

 > App does not work on android phones.<br> :date: __2020-05-15 00:22:26__

-> Useful to keep up, especially with the Sars-CoV-2 outbreak, but really annoying design.
-Harder to help less technically inclined use it.<br> :date: __2020-05-08 04:29:03__